egebilecen/PZServerDiscordBot/README.md

 ```

 **Warning:**
-There might be cases where you may see some weird expressions like `{log_file}`, `{current_version}`, `{state}` etc. These are special expressions that will be replaced with related value before displaying the text.
+There might be cases where you can see some weird expressions like `{log_file}`, `{current_version}`, `{state}` etc. These are special expressions that will be replaced with related value before displaying the text.
 Do **not** translate these.
 However, you can move them freely in a sentence and match them with your own language's sentence structure.

 Some examples of how some of the expressions will look like after the related value replacement:
 ```